 Be sure all Pre-Operation Maintenance has been performed.
 (See INSTALLATION section of this manual).
-Set the air compressor "ON/OFF" switch in the "OFF" position.
-To start the engine, set the speed control lever in the "RUN" position.
-Place ignition toggle switch in the "ON" position.
-Push in the engine protection system reset button.
+To start the engine, place ignition toggle switch in the "ON" position.
 Engage the starter button.
 When the engine starts running, observe the engine oil pressure.
 If no pressure shows within 30 seconds, stop the engine and consult the engine operating manual.
 To stop the engine, place the ignition toggle switch in the "OFF" position.